Zeulni/data_engineering_pipelines_with_dagster/README.md

 ## 📞 Contact
 Such a project can be as complicated as you want it to be, with integrating Snowflake, Databricks, DBT, Azure Service Principles, etc. If you have any questions, make sure to reach out!

-- Tobias Zeulner - t.zeulner@reply.de
+- Tobias Zeulner - tobias.zeulner@tum.de

-Machine Learning Reply,
-Luise-Ullrich Str 14,
-80636 Munich